 - Click on the service, then on “End Task” once again.

-- Restart Steam as above to be on the safe side.
+- Restart Steam as detailed above to be on the safe side.

 - Launch the game.

 Close Game Launcher In System Tray

 Some titles have a launcher that co-exists along with the Steam client.
 If a game produces an intro menu that is effectively outside of the game, this is more than likely a launcher, and it will often minimize as an application in the system tray.

 Check your system tray and, if you spot a launcher, right-click on it and hit “Close,” “Quit,” “Exit,” or any variant thereof.
 Restart Steam as above and launch the game as usual.

-If you’ve had no luck with the three methods above, a full system restart is the next likely contender to resolve the problem.
+If you’ve had no luck with the three aforementioned methods, a full system restart is the next likely contender to resolve the problem.
 Not only does it reboot Steam and any associated temporary files/data, but a Windows reset doesn’t go amiss.

 Should a restart not fix the problem, move on to reinstalling the game.
-Note that this method requires downloading all the game files again and, therefore, does come with a time constraint.
+Note that this method requires downloading all the game files again and, therefore, it does come with a time constraint.

 - Load up Steam.